ramicaza/pinterest-python-generated-api-client/docs/CampaignsApi.md

     start_date = dateutil_parser('1970-01-01').date() # date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. end_date = dateutil_parser('1970-01-01').date() # date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
     targeting_types = [
-        AdsAnalyticsTargetingType("APPTYPE"),
+        AdsAnalyticsCampaignTargetingType("APPTYPE"),
-    ] # [AdsAnalyticsTargetingType] | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. columns = [
+    ] # [AdsAnalyticsCampaignTargetingType] | Targeting type breakdowns for the report.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users. columns = [
         "TOTAL_CONVERSIONS",
     ] # [str] | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
 Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned